 Chloramine Consulting

-"Return air", usually measured in cubic feet-per-minute (CFM) or its metric equivalent cubic metres-per-hour (CMH), is all the air that is drawn into the dehumidification unit from the natatorium.
-In an ideal world, all air in the natatorium will circulate well and eventually be returned through the pool dehumidification unit (PDU) for filtration and conditioning.
-In reality, however, there are usually dead spots in the room, so the return is just pulling a constant volume of air.
+Return air is all the air that is drawn into the dehumidification unit from the natatorium.
+Its airflow is measured in cubic feet-per-minute (CFM) or its metric equivalent cubic metres-per-hour (CMH).
+In an ideal world, all the air in the natatorium will circulate well and regularly be returned through the Pool Dehumidification Unit (PDU) for filtration and conditioning.

-"Exhaust air", also measured by volume in CFM or CMH, is the air that is discarded from the facility.
+Exhaust air is discarded from the facility, and blown outside.
 In natatoriums, this is often through dedicated exhaust fan(s), and/or an exhaust fan located within the return duct itself.
 Let's repeat that.
 Many natatoriums have their primary exhaust fan located within the return duct, or in the first chamber of the PDU.
-This is likely the reason for the confusion between the two terms, because both return and exhaust air can go through the same vent(s) in the natatorium.
+This is the reason for the confusion between the two terms.

 Pool Dehumidification Exhaust